palmerr23/reflowOvenController/README.md

 To edit/compile the source code for the reflow controller, first install the arduino IDE - http://arduino.cc/en/Main/Software

+**Note:** Tested with Arduino 1.5.x only.

-Because the ESTechnical reflow controller uses a 20MHz crystal instead of a 16MHz crystal, this requires special build settings for the arduino IDE.
+If you use the ESTechnical reflow controller which uses a 20MHz crystal instead of a 16MHz crystal,  special build settings for the arduino IDE are required.

 Browse to your arduino installation directory, then browse to hardware/arduino/boards.txt.
 Edit this file (using, for example Programmer's Notepad http://www.pnotepad.org) and add the following block to the top of the file, taking care to not mess up the layout of the file:

 	##############################################################